8thlight/advanced-git-workshop/README.md

 - If we `git show` the merge commit, what content is there?
   _Hint: try running `git show HEAD^...HEAD` or `git diff commit1...commit2`_

-## Bonus – Git bisect
+## Bonus Git Bisect Exercise

-Follow the instructions in: https://github.com/Manzanit0/agw-bisect
+Follow the instructions in https://github.com/8thlight/agw-bisect